eightynine77/cpp-image-paste/README.md

 _note: if any or both of these syntax are typed incorrectly, the program will throw error(s) pointing to the syntax_

 # _warning_
-when you want to make changes to the c++ file and compile it, it's HIGHLY RECOMMENDED to use microsoft's C/C++ compiler as it is not guaranteed to work with GCC or any other C compiler
+when you want to make changes to the c++ file and compile it, it's HIGHLY RECOMMENDED to use microsoft's C/C++ compiler as it is not guaranteed to work with GCC or any other C++ compiler